open-telemetry/opentelemetry-specification/specification/api-propagators.md

 ### Extract

 Extracts the value from an incoming request.
-For example, as HTTP headers.
-The extracted value will be stored in the specified `Context`.
+For example, as http headers.

-If the value could not be parsed, the underlying implementation will decide to return an object representing either a null value, an empty value, an invalid value, or a valid value.
+If the value could not be parsed, the underlying implementation MUST set a null value or an empty value, without throwing any exception.

 Required arguments:

+- a `Context` used as parent of a new `Context` containing the extracted value.
-- a `Context` used to store the extracted value.
-This can default to the current `Context` if such facility exists.
+The Propagator MUST store the extracted value in the new `Context`, which can be a `SpanContext`, `DistributedContext` or another cross-cutting concern context.
+This argument can default to the current `Context` if such facility exists.
 - the carrier holds propagation fields.
 For example, an outgoing message or http request.
 - the instance of `Getter` invoked for each propagation key to get.

-Returns a new `Context` created from the specified one, containing the extracted value, if any.
+Returns a new `Context` containing the extracted value.
 The extracted value will not be present in the old `Context`.

 #### Getter argument